If you’re in search of the best Irish drinks ahead of a visit to Ireland, you’ve landed in the right spot.

 This is one of the more overlooked Irish liquor drinks and it’s a fine addition to any drinks collection.

-Tullamore DEW was the second-largest selling Irish whiskey brand globally in 2015, with sales of 950,000+ cases sold.
+Tullamore DEW is hands-down one of the best cheap Irish whiskies.
+It was also the second-largest selling Irish whiskey brand globally in 2015, with sales of 950,000+ cases sold.

 This whiskey was originally produced in Tullamore in Offaly, in an old distillery that was established in 1829.

 The Irish Maid is a very easy cocktail to knock up and it packs a punch flavour wise.
-Ingredients wise, you’ll need a good whiskey, some elderflower liqueur, lemon juice, simple syrup and slices of cucumber.
+You’ll need a good whiskey, some elderflower liqueur, lemon juice, simple syrup and slices of cucumber.

 You need to muddle two slices of cucumber in a shaker, first, and then add the rest of your ingredients, along with a handful of ice.